freedomofpress/dangerzone/docs/developer/updates.md

 ## Design overview

-This feature introduces a hamburger icon that will be visible across almost all of the Dangerzone windows.
-This will be used to notify the users about updates.
+A hamburger icon is visible across almost all of the Dangerzone windows, and is used to notify the users when there are new releases.

 ### First run